 The last step in the process is understanding the most effective way to talk (and write) about your Rally.
 This can seem daunting, but it can actually be broken into a simple three-step formula:

 Problem, Solution, and Ask.
-This formula will help communicate all the necessary components of your campaign to your supporters in the Rally Description, phone talking points, emails, and social media.
+This formula will help communicate all the necessary components of your campaign to your supporters in the Rally Description, phone talking points, email, and social media.

 The most effective way to connect with a potential supporter is by clearly conveying the problem that you are trying to fix.
-Describe the problem in ways that connect emotionally with the reader – it is proven to be the most effective way to gain support.
+Describe the problem in ways that connect emotionally with the reader, using relevant facts and statistics to solidify your points.

-Now that you’ve described the problem, you need to lay out the solution.
-This is where you should also articulate your Theory of Change.
-It will help your supporters understand how you will get from the first milestone to the final campaign goal.
+Now that the problem has been clearly described, the proper solution needs to be laid out.
+This is where the Theory of Change comes in, it will help supporters understand how to get from the first milestone to the final campaign goal.

-Now that your reader understands the problem and the solution, it’s time to harness their voices by clearly asking them to take action!
-Make sure that you convey urgency and call for actions that someone can take immediately.
+Now that supporters understand the problem and the solution, it's time to harness their voices by clearly asking them to take action.
+To ensure immediate steps are taken, the asks need to be urgent and specific.

 Good luck Rallying for a better world.
 We believe in you!